 For advice on your options please select which area of your housing costs you are needing help with.

 If you are struggling to pay your rent you may qualify for help.
-The help available is dependant on who your landlord is.
+The help available is dependent on who your landlord is.

-If you are a private tenant or a tenant of Orkney Housing Association Ltd then you may be eligible for Local Housing Allowance.
-If you are a tenant of Orkney Islands Council then you may be eligible for Housing Benefit.
+If you are a private tenant or a tenant of Orkney Housing Association Ltd then you may be eligible for Local Housing Allowance, depending on your level of income and savings.
+If you are a tenant of Orkney Islands Council then depending on your level of income and savings, you might be able to obtain help with your rent payment.
+For example, if you are on a low income, you may still be able to get housing benefit or claim the housing costs element of Universal Credit that will meet all or part of your rent.

 For information on both please select the relevant link from the 'Related Links' section of this page or contact the Benefits section at Orkney Islands Council on 01856873535 or via email.